Everything you need to know about peptides and supplements — research-backed, clearly written, and regularly updated.

 The copper peptide more selective for hair follicle activation than GHK-Cu — used topically on the scalp for thicker, faster-growing hair and in combination with minoxidil and microneedling.

-The Russian bioregulator peptide for cartilage and joint support — part of the Khavinson family of short peptides, used in 10–20 day cycles for joint and connective tissue maintenance.
+A Russian bioregulator tripeptide (Ala-Glu-Asp) marketed for cartilage and joint support — part of the Khavinson family, used in 10–20 day cycles.
+Khavinson-lineage data; no peer-reviewed Western RCT.

 The 28-amino-acid neuropeptide used in Ritchie Shoemaker’s CIRS protocols — powerful anti-inflammatory, vasodilator, and autonomic regulator for chronic inflammatory illness.

-The Khavinson bioregulator tuned for prostate tissue — used in short cycles for age-related prostate function, urinary support, and BPH symptoms.
+A Khavinson bioregulator (synthetic KEDP) marketed for prostate tissue — short cycles for age-related prostate function, urinary support, and BPH symptoms.
+Most prostate-RCT clinical evidence is for the parent extract Prostatilen / Vitaprost, not synthetic KEDP.

 The prescription foundation of male HRT — how TRT works, what clinical dosing looks like, and how to find a qualified provider who actually runs the right labs.